aadilakhan01/ArticleFlow/README.md

 # ArticleFlow

-ArticleFlow is web app where user can post article of any type and visualize the data of the article
+ArticleFlow is web app where user can post article of any type of article and visualize the data of the article